 Cosby is a tiny village located in the state of Missouri.
-With a population of 112 people and just one neighborhood, Cosby is the 538th largest community in Missouri.
-Much of the housing stock in Cosby was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 114 people and just one neighborhood, Cosby is the 538th largest community in Missouri.
+Cosby has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Cosby real estate is some of the most expensive in Missouri, although Cosby house values don't compare to the most expensive real estate in the U.S.

-Cosby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Cosby isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cosby are a mix of both white- and blue-collar jobs.
 Overall, Cosby is a village of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Cosby who work in maintenance occupations (19.48%), food service (12.99%), and office and administrative support (10.39%).

 One downside of living in Cosby is that it can take a long time to commute to work.
 In Cosby, the average commute to work is 32.66 minutes, which is quite a bit higher than the national average.